jurader/covid19_xp_efficientnet/README.md

 # Dataset
 The public datasets used for the paper are (i) COVIDx dataset and (ii) COVID_BIMCV dataset.
 The details of these public datasets are described in the paper.
+These two public datasets are available from the following URLs.

 1. COVIDx dataset (version 5):
 https://u.pcloud.link/publink/show?code=XZFnxnXZQkR4o66huaRvmnDzozsdgLsx7jP7